Citrus Fusion Volleyball Tryout Information

 USAV MEMBERSHIP INSTRUCTIONS:

 Players on teams that will be competing in USAV tournaments must also have a current USAV membership.
-USAV membership may be purchased online at FloridaVolleyball.org Please select Citrus Fusion Volleyball as your club as of October 1, 2018.
+USAV membership may be purchased with an invitation from our club.
+Each family will need to create a SportsEngine account to purchase a USAV membership.
+Please select Citrus Fusion Volleyball as your club.
 It is NOT necessary to purchase the USAV membership until after team placement.
 Your coach will let you know if your team will be playing USAV tournaments.

 Please select Citrus Fusion as your club.